Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1D

 Memory Aid

-Real-World Application
+Real-World Example

 UHF amateur bands with space station allocations: 70 centimeters and 13 centimeters both have frequencies authorized for space stations.
 Many amateur satellites operate on these bands.
 The 33-centimeter band doesn't have space allocations.
 These two bands (70 cm and 13 cm) are the UHF bands with space allocations.

-FCC Part 97.207Key Concepts
+Reference: FCC Part 97.207

-UHF amateur bands, Space stations, 70 centimeters and 13 centimeters, Space station allocations
+UHF amateur bands Space stations 70 centimeters and 13 centimeters Space station allocations

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1D topic.